 Customer acquisition is the top priority for most brands that come to Hawke Media for marketing services.
 Sure, we can (and do) make incredible retargeting and returning customer campaigns, but every company will always want more new customers… and that’s not possible without user acquisition.

 No matter the industry or the target demographics, our experts at Hawke Media have gotten really good at attracting new visitors to your site, app, subscription, etc. by focusing on attracting the right demographics and pursuing the ones most likely to convert.

 What Is User Acquisition?

 The goal of user acquisition is to convert users into customers.
 A user becomes a customer upon the completion of their first transaction.
-That process brings up another term — customer acquisition — which is the user’s first transaction.
-Therefore, the endgame is to maximize customer acquisition, which of course depends on a successful user acquisition strategy.
+That process brings up another term — customer acquisition — which happens upon the user’s first transaction.

-Here are some examples of how a user can be converted into a customer, and the differences between mobile, desktop, and app user acquisition:
+Here are some ways a user can be converted into a customer:

 - An OTT (over-the-top) media streaming service acquires a user by offering a free trial; when a paid subscription is purchased, that user becomes a customer.

 - A news app is downloaded by a user; when that user opts in for premium content, the leap is made from user to customer, which is known as mobile user acquisition.